-As the streaming services industry is so competitive, there were always going to be other providers which would be set up with the aim of dethroning Netflix.
+As the streaming industry is so competitive, there were always going to be other providers which would be set up with the aim of dethroning Netflix.
 For example, services like Hulu, HBO Now and Amazon Prime TV all offer a comprehensive range of content with attractive price plans, with our reviews reflecting these features.
 But with a direct comparison – such as, is Amazon or Netflix better?
 This will depend on what you like to watch.
 Some find Amazon titles a helpful boost with a Prime subscription, while others like the Netflix episodes they get with the product.

 The well-established brand presence of Netflix is the main appeal here.
 There are few people who haven’t heard of Netflix, and particularly in terms of global appeal, this streaming service has options and exclusive original content aimed at particular locations.
-Some of the original titles, such as Stranger Things, are now great cult classics according to rave reviews, and we believe Netflix is capable of pumping out even more popular content as time goes on.
+Some of the original titles, such as Stranger Things, are now great cult classics according to rave reviews, and we believe Netflix is capable of pumping out even more five star content as time goes on.

 With the introduction of new streaming services, there are now big companies eyeing up licensed titles the platform has and snapping them once the deals expire.
 With ever-expanding budget allowances from other companies, Netflix reviews show that the platform is finding it harder to hold on to its most valuable titles, and this will start to show in coming years.
-There is little to dislike about Netflix, but the geographical restrictions can be frustrating.
+There is little to dislike about Netflix, but the geographical restrictions can be frustratingly bad for some.